 How to Choose Wireless Headphones

-With so many competitors and features available, selecting wireless headphones can feel overwhelming.
+With numerous competitors and features available, selecting wireless headphones can be overwhelming.
 Knowing where and how you'll use them and which features you'll use most can help you narrow the field of contenders.

 Where Will You Wear Them?

-Considering where and how long you plan to use your headphones can help you prioritize features like noise cancellation, comfort, call quality, and battery life.
-All-day comfort and strong ANC are perfect for work and studying.
+Considering where and for how long you plan to use your headphones can help you prioritize features such as noise cancellation, comfort, call quality, and battery life.
+All-day comfort and strong ANC are perfect for work, commuting, and studying.
 Silent ANC and longer battery life make travel more enjoyable.
 Awareness of your surroundings is key to safer commuting.
 How and where you plan to use them should drive which features are most important to meet your goals.

-We highly recommend earbuds over headphones for sweaty exercise.
+We highly recommend wireless earbuds over headphones for sweaty exercise.
 Most traditional headphones aren't very stable or waterproof and can get steamy, slick, and unstable during intense activity.
+Running headphones are designed with a secure fit in mind and a focus on some level of environmental awareness.
+Workout Headphones have similar designs but require a secure fit for movement in all directions, including laterally, linearly, jumping, and decline or inverted positions.

 What's Your Budget?